New York 2140: Setting

-The novel occurs mostly in a fictional future New York City, permanently inundated by two major rises in seawater levels caused by climate change.
-Most of New York City is permanently underwater, however, people still live in the upper floors of the buildings, much like in the Venice of today.
-Robinson has said that the novel does not take place in the same "future history" as his novel 2312.
+The novel takes place primarily in a fictional future New York City, permanently inundated by two major rises in seawater levels caused by climate change.
+Most of New York City is permanently underwater; however, people still live on the upper floors of buildings, much as in contemporary Venice.

-Most of Manhattan below 46th Street is flooded, and has earned the nickname "SuperVenice".
+Most of Manhattan south of 46th Street is flooded, and it has earned the nickname "SuperVenice".
 Several of the book's characters live in the MetLife Tower on 23rd Street, which the tenant association has outfitted with flood-prevention mechanisms and boat storage.
-Robinson chose to prominently feature the building as it was designed to resemble the St Mark's Campanile in Venice.
+Robinson chose to prominently feature the building, since it was designed to resemble the St. Mark's Campanile in Venice.

-The affluent live in newly constructed skyscrapers in Uptown Manhattan and near The Cloisters, as both locations remain above water.
+Affluent people live in newly constructed skyscrapers in Uptown Manhattan and near The Cloisters, since both locations remain above water.
 Denver has replaced New York as the center of American finance and culture, and much of the United States has been deliberately abandoned by humans in order to make room for wildlife.
 Robinson has previously addressed sea level rise directly and indirectly in his works Aurora, 2312, and the Mars trilogy.